 It’s like playing an apocalyptic Sons of Anarchy

-In Days Gone you play as Deacon St. James, member of a motorcycle club, whose gang now appears to consist of just two members.
+In Days Gone you play as Deacon St. James, MC of a motorcycle club, whose gang now appears to consist of just two members.

 It’s like placing Jax Teller in a zombie apocalypse, and who wouldn’t want to see/play that?

 The game looks absolutely stunning in action, even when there are more characters onscreen than you could possibly count.
 That’s not just about graphical fidelity, but also the painstaking detail that’s been poured into the environment.

 The setting is the Pacific Northwest, specifically the High Desert – an area of land in and around Oregon that sits at 4,000ft and higher.
 This is actually where Bend Studios itself is based, and it contains incredibly varied scenery and a climate that’s unusual and unpredictable.
 That will be recreated in-game by a dynamic weather system, and there’s a day/night cycle, too.

 The guys at Bend wouldn’t commit to any specific figure of the size of the game, but did say it’s absolutely huge and can be roamed freely by the player.
 That motorbike’s going to be pretty vital!